 Before settling on your bathroom mirrors, spend some time looking around at your options.
 Instagram and Pinterest are great places to look for inspiration.
 If you find something you like, save the picture so you can talk to your mirror supplier about getting something similar.

 Mirror City can help you find the right mirror for your bathroom.
+Discover our collection of contemporary and traditional bathroom mirrors.
+We've got the most comprehensive collection of mirrors anywhere in Sydney so we can help you find the right mirror for your needs.
 Check out our mirror inspiration wall for ideas and get in touch today.
-We've got the most comprehensive collection of mirrors anywhere in Sydney so we can help you find the right mirror for your needs.